Gua-tk/Linux-Auto-Customizer/README.md

 ## Features
 ### General features
-* All software installed is intended to appear as a valid binary in your `PATH`, so you can directly call the program without the path to the binary.
-This script forces `~/.local/bin` to be under your `PATH`, so we will create the symlinks to the binaries in there.
+* Most of the software and command-line utilities installed are intended to appear as a valid binary in your `PATH`, so you can directly call the program without the path to the binary.
+This script forces `~/.local/bin` to be under your `PATH`, so the symlinks to the binaries will be created in there.
-* Most of all software (except the software that does not have UI) puts its own launcher in the dashboard (user launchers are located in `~/.local/share/applications`).
+* Most of the software (except the software that does not have UI) has its own launcher in the desktop and in the dashboard (user launchers are located in `~/.local/share/applications`).
 It also creates a launcher for each in the Desktop.
 * Software that reads or recognizes files (specially IDEs) are configured to be default apautomatically apply some custom settings and application installation to Ubuntu Linuxplication when opening certain type of files.
 For example, associate PyCharm to open `.py` by default.
 * The script will change its behaviour (be able to install some features and not others) depending on the given privileges when executing the script.
 * Both behaviors of the script use the file `~/.config/user-dirs.dirs` to set some language-independent environment variables (for example, to get an independent system-language path to the Desktop), so the script will fail if this file does not exist.